mtmcphail/Amazon_Vine_Analysis/README.md

 <mark style="background-color: Yellow">**Percentage of Non-Vine Reviews are 5-star:**</mark>
 The basic trend continues with the non-Vine reviews; there is a higher percentage of 5-star non-Vine reviews than 5-star Vine reviews.
 ![d1](./images/5star_nonvine.png)

-## Summary:
+## Summary

 These results demonstrate: